Is EE fibre optic broadband any good?

 There are two fibre broadband packages you can get from EE.
 They are…

-- Fibre and home phone - download speeds up to 38Mb
+- Fibre and home phone - average download speeds of 36Mb

-- Fibre Plus and home phone - download speeds up to 76Mb, perfect for a big household with lots of gadgets
+- Fibre Plus and home phone - average download speeds of 67Mb, perfect for a big household with lots of gadgets

 Both have totally unlimited downloads, and no traffic management whatsoever on EE’s main network.
 You’ll get an EE Smart Hub router chucked in, and a year’s subscription to Norton Security Premium - which gives you a bit of internet security for up to 10 devices.
 That includes protection for PCs, Macs, smartphones, and tablets.